SillyBits/satisfactory-savegame-tool-ng/README.md

 https://www.satisfactory-forum.de.

-Credits to bitowl, S4XXX and Goz3rr for their work on deciphering the structure of satisfactory savegames.
+Credits to bitowl, S4XXX, Goz3rr and Vilsol for their work on deciphering the structure of satisfactory savegames.
 Also thanks to Panossa for doing the graphics.

 Cheers, and always remember: